compileralchemy/compileralchemy.github.io/data/books/sqlite_internals.md

 <br>

+> Apple I came out, and I was about to buy the Apple I and the Apple II came out.
+And I bought just the motherboard for an Apple II.
+Got it.
+>
+> Had to build my own keyboard, my own power supply, soldered it altogether.
+The first board I got didn’t work.
+I called up Apple, they put me through the technical support <mark>and Steve Wozniak answers the phone</mark>.
+> and said, “Oh, yeah.
+Send it back.
+We’ll send you another board.”
+They sent me another motherboard and that one worked.
+[10]
 > (About his Apple II) With just 4k of RAM i could understand everything that was going on in that computer.
 > I can understand everything the computer was doing there but now you know with the smallest computer having 4GB of RAM,
 > there's no way someone coming into this now can understand everything that's going on in that computer.